 If any applicable law conflicts with a policy in this Code, you must comply with the law to the extent it differs from this Code.
 Alternatively, if a local custom or policy conflicts with this Code, you must comply with the Code.
 If you have any questions about these conflicts, you should ask your supervisor how to handle the situation.
-Employees are responsible for understanding the legal and policy requirements that apply to their jobs and reporting any suspected violations of law, this Code, or Strike policy to the Chief Financial Officer ("CFO"), Chief Operating Officer ("COO") or the President & Chief Executive Officer ("CEO").
+Employees are responsible for understanding the legal and policy requirements that apply to their jobs and reporting any suspected violations of law, this Code, or Strike policy to the Chief Financial Officer ("CFO"), President, President & Chief Operating Officer ("COO"), Chief Compliance Officer (CCO) or the Chief Executive Officer ("CEO").

 Those who violate the standards in this Code will be subject to disciplinary action, including possible dismissal for cause (i.e. without notice or payment in lieu of notice or any other severance payment whatsoever).
 Furthermore, violations of this Code may also constitute violations of the law and may result in civil or criminal penalties for you, your supervisors and/or Strike.
-If you are in a situation which you believe may violate or lead to a violation of this Code, you must immediately consult with the CFO, the COO or the CEO.
+If you are in a situation which you believe may violate or lead to a violation of this Code, you must immediately consult with theCFO, President, COO, CCO or the CEO.